raymondshe/matchengine-raft/README.md

+# Match Engine Raft
+This is a folk from [example-raft-kv](https://github.com/datafuselabs/openraft/tree/main/example-raft-kv) project from [openraft](https://github.com/datafuselabs/openraft).
+It's a demostration of openraft storage for snapshot/log on disk.

+For chinese guide please click [here](./GUIDE_cn.md).
+It's more uptodated.

 # Example distributed key-value store built upon openraft.

 It is an example of how to build a real-world key-value store with `openraft`.
 Includes: